The Lord's Prayer

 When we have been forgiven, we should be so grateful and happy about being washed clean and not getting what we deserve, that we should want everybody to experience God's forgiveness, and be set free from their debts and the penalties of sin.

-That is what Yehoshua was getting at when He rebuked the servant who had been forgiven of a huge debt, and then threw into jail a fellow servant who owed him a little bit of money.
+That is what Yeshua was getting at when He rebuked the servant who was forgiven of a huge debt, and then threw into jail a fellow servant who owed him a little bit of money.
 He was not making a point that we should forgive others so that we can remain forgiven and not be delivered to the tormentors.
 He just named that as a consequence.
 The main point was that we should be grateful for His forgiveness, and show that same kind of love to others.

 Forgiving others is not about us being free.
 Being free from bitterness is a fringe benefit, but it is not the core issue.
 The core issue is being transformed into the image of God, having the character of God developed in us through the renewing of our minds.
 When this happens, then our motivation for what we do in life is not to look good to others, or to feel good about ourselves, or to gain benefits from doing the right thing.